eigemx/neatmesh/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-neatmesh is a 2D/3D finite volume/element mesh quality inspector, neatmesh works with all formats supported by [meshio](https://github.com/nschloe/meshio).
+neatmesh is a 2D/3D finite volume mesh quality inspector, neatmesh works with all formats supported by [meshio](https://github.com/nschloe/meshio).

 neatmesh is in early active development stage, and all sort of contributions are welcome (specially if you're new to open source contribution! ☺️)